Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 10. Zinc Responsive Dermatosis

-Akitas can be at risk for Zinc Responsive Dermatosis.
-There are several forms of this condition, where either pets cannot absorb enough zinc from their diet, or their diet is unbalanced and doesn’t contain enough bioavailable zinc.
+Akitas can be at risk for Zinc-Responsive Dermatosis.
+There are several forms of this condition, in which pets cannot absorb enough zinc from their diet or their diet is unbalanced and doesn’t contain enough bioavailable zinc.
 Not having enough zinc can cause skin issues and immune system problems.

 Frequently Asked Questions (FAQs)

-According to the American Kennel Club, Akitas typically have a lifespan of 10 to 14 years.
+According to the American Kennel Club, Akitas typically live 10 to 14 years.
 Some conditions, such as bloat, can occur suddenly and be life-threatening.
 The good news is that with proper preventative care and nutrition, your Akita has the potential to live a long and happy life with you.

 smiling akita inu lying on a cement floor